coreywoodfield/mltoolkit-julia/README.md

 As far as I can tell, the toolkit works.
 There's a good chance there are bugs; I will fix them as I come across them.
 I also intend to gradually edit the code so that it feels more like a native Julia program, and less like a Julia program that I ported from Java.

+## Important things to note
+Julia indexing starts at 1 instead of 0.
+The `Matrix` class I created is 1-indexed, and most of the functions that involve the `Matrix` class also use 1-indexing.